varnish/Varnish-Book/varnish_book.rst

    .. warning::

-      Restarts are likely to cause a hit against the backend, so don't increase the ``max_restarts`` thoughtlessly.
+      Restarts are likely to cause a hit against the backend, so do not increase the ``max_restarts`` thoughtlessly.

 VCL - ``vcl_recv``
 ------------------